Long-Distance Relationship Statistics (2026): The Data, Explained

 - Around 10% of U.S. marriages are reported to have involved long distance at some point.

 - About 32.5% of college relationships are long-distance — unsurprising given how many couples split across campuses.
+(If that’s you, here’s how to make a long-distance relationship work in college.)

 - An estimated 75% of engaged couples report having been long-distance at some point in their relationship.